Francis Xavier: Burials and relics

 The rest of the right arm was removed in 1619, the year that Francis was beatified, to be distributed to other Jesuit colleges in Cochi, Macau, and Malacca.
 Intestines and internal organs were removed in 1620 and distributed as relics more widely around the world.

 The main body was enshrined in a silver reliquary in the Basilica of Bom Jesus in Goa in 1659.
 It had been placed there on 2 December 1637, and remains there now, in a glass container encased in a silver casket.
 This casket was constructed by Goan silversmiths between 1636 and 1637 and was a blend of Italian and Indian aesthetics.
 It included 32 silver plates on all four sides of the casket, depicting different episodes from the life of Xavier.
 Several of them depict Xavier's mission as having been planned by God, such as the one that depicts a recurrent dream that Xavier had of carrying a man on his shoulders.
 Another depicts the story of the healing of Antonio Rodrigues, a blind man who according to the story regained his sight when he placed the dead hand of Xavier's body over his eyes when it was lying at St Paul's.
 The casket was restored in 2021.

 A relic from the right hand of St Francis Xavier is on display at St Mary's Cathedral, Sydney.

 When the Jesuit provincial in Goa examined his body in 1686, he found that the face was deformed, the skin ravaged by moths, and the limbs shrunken.
 Jesuit concern at this prompted locks to be affixed to the removable silver panels on the reliquary.
 At one point the rector of the Basilica wrote to Rome, pleading that he be permitted to lose the keys by throwing them into the sea.

 In the 1690s, Cosimo III de' Medici commissioned a marble pedestal for the reliquary to sit upon.
 It was carved in Florence by Giovanni Battista Foggini and shipped to India via Italy to be installed in 1698.
 The marble is polychromatic, and the pedestal has four large bronze relief sculptures that depict episodes from Xavier's life: preaching in the Indies, baptizing people, being persecuted by non-Christians, and dying on Shangchuan.

-The bronze panels are on the second register of the pedestal, flanked by liliies and semi-precious stones.
+The bronze panels are on the second register of the pedestal, flanked by lilies and semi-precious stones.
 The third register, above it, is a balustrade made of pink marble, with two putti at each end, holding bronze banners above cartouche made of alabaster and bronze.
 The register below is made of pink and yellow marble and decorated with items made of white marble, including cherub heads, garlands, shields, and scroll volutes.